 What are the two supplements that infertility forums, Facebook and in chat rooms hail as the new treatment option that everybody should be doing?

-In this article two widely available supplements, DHEA and CoQ10 are discussed and the evidence evaluated on their ability to be considered as a treatment for infertility.
+In this article two widely available supplements, DHEA and CoQ10 are discussed and the evidence evaluated on their ability to be considered as a treatment for fertility issues.

 Dehydroepiandrosterone (DHEA) – What is it?

 DHEA is in a class of steroid hormones known as androgens.
 It is a precursor to testosterone and oestrogens, which means that those hormones are made from it.
 In humans, DHEA is made in the adrenal glands; for women it is also made in the ovaries.

 DHEA production peaks in your mid-20s.
 In most people, DHEA, testosterone and oestrogen production gradually decline with age.

 That’s why a number of claims have been made about their potential benefits for couples experiencing infertility.

 That said, it is very difficult to separate the effects of natural aging from environmental effects like smoking, drinking, drug use, and radiation exposure.
 (Note, our water supply has radiation in, but that is a different topic altogether).
 There is a whole variety of environmental toxic assaults which accumulate over time, so we can no longer solely link infertility to age.
 (Read more on the link between toxins and fertility here)

 In terms of evidence there are some statistics and just a few studies, as well as case studies, which have shown positive outcomes for women with a diminished ovarian reserve (DOR) due to the following reasons:

 - Premature ovarian failure

 - Premature ovarian aging